Ordering Recommendations

 Interpretive Data

-MUTATIONS DETECTED BY THIS ASSAY:
+VARIANTS DETECTED BY THIS ASSAY: Colloquial nomenclature for CFTR variants:

 Colloquial nomenclature for CFTR mutations is followed parenthetically by standardized nomenclature based on Embank cDNA reference sequence NM_000492.3 and protein reference sequence NP_000483.3.